mindersec/minder/docs/docs/cli/medic_role_create.md

 ### Synopsis

-The medic role create subcommand lets you create new roles for a group within a mediator control plane.
+The medic role create subcommand lets you create new roles for a project within a mediator control plane.

 ```